rajeshvkothari/oom/Internal/Int_Honolulu.md

 	  To deploy ONAP requires around 25-30 min.

-	- To verify ONAP deployed successfully use the following command and all check all pods are in running state:
+	- To verify ONAP deployed successfully use the following command and check all pods are in running state:

       ```sh
 	  $ kubectl get pods -n onap
 	  ```

-	- To build the csars follow the README.md as follows:
+	- To build the csars use the GIN_README as follows:

       ```sh
 	  https://github.com/rajeshvkothari3003/oom/blob/master/GIN_README_2508.md#Building-Tosca-Model-Csars